Seemo0/Web3-Domain/README.md

 - Vuejs
 - Metamask

- Connect ur Metamask wallet (make sure to use a fake one), then go to this url <a href="https://faucet.polygon.technology/">here <a/> to send some fake polygon to your wallet and lastly mint ur domain name on the polygon mumbai blockchain.
+ Connect ur Metamask wallet (make sure to use a fake one), then go to this url <a target="_blank" href="https://faucet.polygon.technology/">here <a/> to send some fake polygon to your wallet and lastly mint ur domain name on the polygon mumbai blockchain.

 # Basic Sample Hardhat Project